HL7/CardX-HTN-MNG/input/pagecontent/profiles.md

             <td>A blood pressure measurment taken in a non-clinical environment by the individual or related person.</td>
           </tr>
           <tr>
-            <td><a href="StructureDefinition-average-blood-pressure.html">Average Blood Pressure</a></td>
+            <td><a href="StructureDefinition-average-smbp.html">Average Self-measured Blood Pressure</a></td>
-            <td>A calculated average of two or more blood pressure readings in a specified time period or according to a specified algorithm or protocol.
+            <td>A calculated average of two or more self-measured blood pressure readings in a specified time period or according to a specified algorithm or protocol.
 The average blood pressure has a systolic and a diastolic component.</td>
           </tr>
           <tr>
             <td><a href="StructureDefinition-avg-minmax-bp-panel.html">Average, Minimum, and Maximum Blood Pressure Panel</a></td>